upperlinecode/fe-choose-your-own-adventure/README.md

 # Choose Your Own Adventure Project!

 In this project, you'll be building a Choose Your Own Adventure Website!
+Fork and clone this repo to start with a template.

 Each of your pages should link to at least two other pages.